 The sociologist Ulrich Beck describes this situation as an attempt to find “individual solutions to systemic contradictions" (Hassan, 2014).This kind of change initiative which focuses on individual behavior, is difficult to implement and scale.

-I can see that there is so much we can do, if we go together… pioneering in the wilderness of unopened life.
+There is so much we can do, if we go together… pioneering in the wilderness of unopened life!